Originally published on Jan. 13, 2016 and updated on .

 Some of these entry level kits also work as MIDI controllers where you can get much more expressiveness and 'feel' by recording your drum tracks to MIDI rather than programming them directly into a DAW.

-Things To Consider When Buying A Cheap Electronic Drum Set
+Things To Consider When Buying A Budget Electronic Drum Set

 Complete List of Gear You Need to Start Drumming